 - Avoiding the immune system for gene therapy and shielding the vectors themselves

 Dr. Barry's lab tests these approaches in the following areas:

 - Gene therapy.
 For many genetic diseases, researchers know which genes are defective.
 The challenge is to efficiently and safely replace these defective genes with their functional counterparts.
 Dr. Barry's lab is largely agnostic to which vectors to use.
 They currently work on propionic acidemia gene therapy (affecting every cell in the body) and gene therapies for genetic kidney diseases.

-In this case, Dr. Barry's lab is also using genes as drugs.
-However, instead of trying to fix a defective gene, they are actually delivering single genes from pathogens to vaccinate against them.
-Because only a subset of pathogen genes are used, gene-based vaccines avoid the risk of infection from live vaccines while mimicking a real infection and the protection that occurs from it.
+Gene-based vaccines.
+Vaccines are one of the most cost-effective medical interventions available.
+Most vaccines consist of inactivated or damaged versions of a pathogen.
+While these traditional approaches can be potent, they have not been able to control some of the most devastating infectious agents, so other approaches are needed.
+In these cases, Dr. Barry's lab is also using genes as drugs.
+However, instead of trying to fix a defective gene, they are delivering single genes from pathogens to vaccinate against them.
+Because only a subset of pathogen genes are used, gene-based vaccines avoid the risk of infection from live vaccines while mimicking a real infection and achieving subsequent protection.

 Significance to patient care

 Dr. Barry and his team's work on gene therapy addresses diseases that have no other treatment options, so advances in this area are likely to greatly improve the quality of life and survival of patients of all ages.